-The chart looks at the share of people living in households that are in poverty and have at least one adult in work in each year since 1996/97 in the UK.
+The chart looks at the share of people living in UK households that are in poverty with at least one adult in work, in each year since 1996/97.
 It is divided into higher and lower family work intensity.
-Higher work intensity families are those with all adults working and at least one adult working full time; and lower work intensity families are those where one adult is self-employed, only one adult works full time and the other adult does not work, or those families where adults only work part time.
+In higher work intensity families, all adults are working and at least one adult is working full time.
+Lower work intensity families are those where one adult is self-employed, or only one adult works full time and the other adult does not work, or adults only work part time.

-- The increase of in-work poverty has been driven by families with high and low work intensity – families where all adults work and with full-time work are increasingly in poverty too.
-People living in higher work intensity households comprised 17% of people living in poverty in 2018/19, compared to 14% 10 years earlier and 9% in 1996/97.
+- Poverty has increased for families in work, both with high and low work intensity – families are increasingly in poverty where all adults work and with full-time work too.
+People living in higher work intensity households comprised 18.8% of people living in poverty in 2019/20, compared to 12.8% 10 years earlier and 8.5% in 1996/97.

 There are a number of explanations for the growth of in-work poverty.
-Partly, it reflects the fact that a higher proportion of families have a family member in work.
-The risk, however, of being in poverty and in work has also increased: for higher work intensity families the figure has increased from 7% to 8% over the past decade and for lower work intensity families it has increased from 29% to 32%.
+Partly, it reflects the fact that a higher proportion of families have a family member in work, but the risk of being in poverty and in work has also increased.
+For higher work intensity families the figure has increased from 6.3% to 8.3% over the past decade and for lower work intensity families it has increased from 28.1% to 32.3%.
 This increased risk reflects the growth in housing costs for working families and the faster growth of pensioner incomes, which has raised the overall median (increasing the income required to be above the poverty threshold).

 - Poverty is defined as an individual living in a household with a net household income below 60% of the median in that year.

-- Housing costs are deducted from income, to reflect that people with lower incomes in particular have less choice about their cost of housing, relative to their income.
+- Housing costs are deducted from income, to reflect that people with lower incomes in particular have fewer options for meeting the cost of housing, relative to their income.

 - Lower work intensity families are those where an adult is self-employed, only one adult works full time and the other adult does not work, or those families where adults only work part time.
 Higher work intensity families are those where every adult works, with at least one adult working full time.